karthik-d/task-manager-cli-boilerplate/README.md

    2 Complete the project
    ```

 3. A completed task is written to a `done.txt` text file.
-Each task should enapsulate all fields of the original task, and include an additional `date_of_completion` field that records _when_ the task is marked as done.
+Each task should enapsulate all fields of the original task.

 4. Priority can be any integer _greater than_ or _equal to_ 0.
 0 being the highest priority

 5. If two task have the same priority, the task that was added first should be displayed first.

-   The application must open the files task.dat and completed.dat from where the app is run, and not where the app is located.
+   The application must open the files task.txt and done.txt from where the app is run, and not where the app is located.

-6. The files should always be sorted in order of the priority, ie, the task with the highest priority should be first item in the file.

    ```
    $ cd /path/to/plans